TakingItCasual/easymc/docs/getting_started.rst

     ec2mc user create Bob setup_users --default

-(The --default argument sets the new user's access key as the script's default access key.)
+The --default argument sets the new user's access key as the script's default access key.
+For more on IAM user management, see `Managing Users`_.

 The temporary IAM user should then be deleted from your `IAM Management Console`_.